javierpelayo/educa/README.md

 Demo: https://educa-lms.herokuapp.com

+An account must be registered to access the dashboard.

 Note that instructor accounts are limited to creating four courses and twenty assignments per course.
 File upload for instruction assignments is also disabled.

 # Student